Nintendo Switch

 The is a video game console developed by Nintendo and released worldwide in most regions on March 3, 2017.
-Released in the middle of the eighth generation of home consoles, the Switch succeeded the Wii U and competed with Sony's PlayStation 4 and Microsoft's Xbox One; it also competes with the ninth generation consoles, the PlayStation 5 and Xbox Series X/S.
+Released in the middle of the eighth generation of home consoles, the Switch succeeded the Wii U and competed with Sony's PlayStation 4 and Microsoft's Xbox One; it also competes with the ninth-generation consoles, the PlayStation 5 and Xbox Series X/S.

 The Switch is a tablet that can either be docked for home console use or used as a portable device, making it a hybrid console.
 Its wireless Joy-Con controllers function as two halves of a standard controller and alternatively as individual controllers, featuring buttons, directional analog sticks for user input, motion sensing, and tactile feedback.
-A pair can attach to the sides of the console for handheld-style play, attach to a grip accessory to provide the form of a separated gamepad, or be used unattached.
-The Switch's system software supports online gaming through internet connectivity, as well as local wireless ad hoc connectivity with other consoles.
-Switch games and software are available on both physical flash-based ROM cartridges and digital distribution via Nintendo eShop; the system has no region lockout.
+A pair can attach to the sides of the console for handheld play, attach to a grip accessory to provide the form of a separated gamepad, or be used unattached.
+The system software supports online gaming through internet connectivity, as well as local wireless ad hoc connectivity with other consoles.
+Switch games and software are available on physical flash-based ROM cartridges and digital distribution via Nintendo eShop; the system has no region lockout.
 Two hardware revisions were released: the handheld-only Switch Lite, released on September 20, 2019; and a higher-end version featuring an OLED screen, released on October 8, 2021.

-The Switch was unveiled on October 20, 2016; the concept came about as Nintendo's reaction to financial losses attributed to poor sales of the Wii U and market competition from mobile games.
+The Switch was unveiled on October 20, 2016; the concept came about following Nintendo's financial losses from poor Wii U sales and market competition from mobile games.
 Nintendo's then-president Satoru Iwata pushed the company towards mobile gaming and novel hardware.
 The Switch's design was aimed at a wide demographic of players through multiple modes of use.
-Nintendo preemptively sought the support of many third-party developers and publishers, as well as independent studios, to help build the Switch's game library alongside its first-party games, while standard electronic components, such as a chipset based on Nvidia's Tegra line, were chosen to make development for the console easier for programmers and more compatible with existing game engines.
+Nintendo preemptively sought the support of many third-party developers and publishers, as well as independent studios, to help build the game library alongside its first-party games.
+Standard electronic components, such as a chipset based on Nvidia's Tegra line, were chosen to make game development easier for programmers and more compatible with existing game engines.

-Critical reception of the Switch was positive.
-The system received praise for its intuitive design and software library, with criticism directed toward hardware and controller issues.
-The Switch became a major commercial success, and has shipped over 150 million units worldwide as of December 2024, becoming the third-best selling console of all time behind the PlayStation 2 and Nintendo DS.
-It is also Nintendo's most successful home console to date, surpassing the Wii's 101.6 million units.

-A direct successor, the Nintendo Switch 2, which is backward compatible with most Switch games, was released on June 5, 2025.
+The Switch received positive reviews, with praise for its innovative concept, intuitive design, and software library, but criticism for certain hardware and controller issues.
+It became a major commercial success; with over 155 million units shipped worldwide as of December 2025, it is the second-best-selling console, behind the PlayStation 2, and the best-selling Nintendo console.
+The Nintendo Switch 2, which is backward compatible with most Switch games, was released on June 5, 2025.